 In addition to this, with a greater data set we would have the confidence to train our model using only 2/3 of the data.
 While using the remaining third to test the model’s accuracy against a new, correctly mapped data set.

-Currently, the validity of our model is not accurate, because we test the model on the same data set that we trained it with.
-In order to really test the data, set we could have experienced researchers identify habitat types from RGB images of new areas, and later apply the model to the same new images, noting the difference in the observed and modelled habitat types.
+Currently, the validation of our model is not accurate, because we test the model on the same data set that we trained it with.
+In order to further test the predictive power of this particular model, we could have experienced researchers identify habitat types from RGB images of new areas, and later apply the model to the same new images, noting the difference in the observed and modelled habitat types.

 Another obvious direction this research could head in is the to alter the specificity of the habitat groups.
 Taking a less precise approach and having habitat classes such as “terrestrial vegetation”, “marine vegetation”, “rock” etc. would speed up the process and give a broad overview of the areas being sampled.
 On the other hand, applying the same principle, one could approach the model on the species level; this would be better approached with hyperspectral imagery.